 Interviewer: Okay.
 And during that time period, you're doing the harvesting and the facial reanimation?

 Dr. Teixeira: A lot of times we like to do this procedure as a two-team approach.
 So me and one of my partners will proceed with this.
 One of us will be harvesting the muscle, so that means finding the muscle on the thigh, the gracilis muscle is most commonly the taken one, finding that muscle, finding those blood vessels, finding the nerve to it, making sure that they're all clean and looking healthy.

-And at the same time, my other partner would be working in the face, more or less making kind of a facelift incision, making a little pocket to put the muscle in, finding the blood vessels for us to connect to, such that everything goes smoothly.
+At the same time, my other partner would be working in the face, more or less making a kind of a facelift incision, making a little pocket to put the muscle in, and finding the blood vessels for us to connect to, such that everything goes smoothly.

 And then finally, finding a good nerve to power the muscle transplant down the road.
 There are a bunch of different options for that.
-One of the most commonly used ones, the masseter muscles, which is one of the muscles on the side of your jaw when you bite down.
+One of the most commonly used ones is the masseter muscle, which is one of the muscles on the side of your jaw when you bite down.